portget/portdoc/docs/sdk.md

 # What's PortSDK?
 __________________

 Port offers a Software Development Kit (SDK) for developing system applications.
-With this SDK, developers can create consistent software that provides APIs, libraries, and structured documentation to end users, enabling more efficient configuration management.
+With this SDK, developers can create consistent software that provides package, libraries, and structured documentation to end users, enabling more efficient configuration management.

 # Get Started